kavehtehrani/gnome-speech2text/README.md

 ### GNOME Extensions Store

 🎉 **Available Now!** This extension is available on the GNOME Extensions website for easy installation.
+[WIP - Under ]

 **Installation from GNOME Extensions Store:**